rayenmessaoudi/rayenmessaoudi.github.io/_posts/2020-10-19-Take control of a Smart Wi-Fi Light Bulb.md

 - Device configuration
 - Polling and/or modifying device state

-## Example of devices used this protocol:
+## Example of devices used this protocol

 ![](/images/smart_bulb/devices.png)